 Theatrum Orbis Terrarum and the states of the “Presbiteri Iohannis sive Abissinorum Imperii Descriptio”

 In 1570, Ortelius published the first modern atlas, Theatrum Orbis Terrarum, or “Theater of the World;” that is, he produced a set of uniform maps with supporting text gathered in book form.
 Previously, there were other bound map collections, specifically, the Italian Lafreri atlases, but these were sets of maps—not necessarily uniform—selected and bound together on demand.

 Ortelius’ atlas outperformed competing atlases from other cartographic luminaries like the Mercator family.
 Between 1570 and 1612, 31 editions of the atlas were published in seven languages.
 At the time of its publication, it was the most expensive book ever produced.

 This map debuted in a 1573 edition of the atlas.
 There were two states of the map and this is an example of a first state.
-The second state, issued for some editions of the atlas from 1587, is distinguished from the first by the extension of the coastline hatching from 3 to 6 mm, the altered hatching of the vessel in the lower left, the altered hatching around ornaments in the frame.
+The second state, issued from 1587, is distinguished from the first by the extension of the coastline hatching from 3 to 6 mm, the altered hatching of the vessel in the lower left, the altered hatching around ornaments in the frame.
 Also, later examples of the map have progressively less oceanic rippling as the plate was pressed again and again.